Check Node.js

 Diagnosis:

-# Check .env exists and has content
+# Check .env exists in the project root and has content

 cat .env